cyrusmsk/d_http_server_benchmark/Readme.md

 Currently only local runs are tested.

 # Alternative run
-Because some frameworks have problems with 'wrk' tool, for this repo it was used 'bambardier' tool.
+Because some frameworks have problems with 'wrk' tool, for this repo it was used 'bombardier' tool.
-All runs were done with 'ulimit -n 1024'.
+All runs were done with 'ulimit -n 4096'.

 Results of the run for each framework is available in result folder.